Gilles33/token-based-authentication-api/README.md

-# Login Api based on JWT
+# token based authentication based on JWT
 Example of token based authentication API using jsonwebtoken package, bearer token and express.js with mongoose.

 ## Usage